Previous Youth Poet Laureates

 Aysia Law served as Victoria's Inaugural Youth Poet Laureate in 2013.
 At the time, she was a student at the University of Victoria studying creative writing.
 Jeremy Loveday was Victoria’s 2012 Poetry Slam champion and mentored Law during her one-year term in the position.
 During her term, Law read her original poetry at Victoria City Council and Youth Council meetings.

 Established in 2013, the Youth Poet Laureate program was originally funded by the private sector.
 In 2014, Reliance Properties, developers of the Janion Building micro lofts, stepped forward to sponsor the program.
-In 2015, the City of Victoria funded the program, and in 2016 the program is funded by the City of Victoria and the Greater Victoria Public Library.
+In 2015, the City of Victoria funded the program, and in 2016 the program was funded by the City of Victoria and the Greater Victoria Public Library.

 Go to Top